 In case you haven't found it yet, I have this article on cycling in the Vézère Valley – such a wonderful place.
 If you're thinking about making it further north up into the valley, see this article on bike routes in the north of the Dordogne.
 On the western fringes of the region, there is also the lovely Lawrence Arabia bike route.

 If you need help planning your route, a number of excellent companies offer self-guided holidays that include bike hire and accommodation.
 Check out our Organised tours section for ideas (again searching Aquitaine).

 I hope that helps - please drop me a line if you need any more info.

 It would be great to hear how you get on.

 Steve writes back:

 Wow, Lyn!
 Thanks so much for all these contacts and links.
 I have been trawling your site for a few days now and had made a note of many of the points you've written but to have them all in one place makes life a lot easier.
-I'll contact the bike hire companies you mention and get some prices - ideally we'd like road bikes so we can cover more miles, but it depends really on whether we choose to stay at the same place or not as tourers would probably be better suited to taking out stuff with us.
+I'll contact bike hire companies and get some prices - ideally we'd like road bikes so we can cover more miles, but it depends really on whether we choose to stay at the same place or not as tourers would probably be better suited to taking out stuff with us.

 Thanks again for your time and your fast reply.
 I'll email you back if I get stuck again (you have been warned!)